STIVVVV/Memory-Game/README.md

 # Memory-Game
-Basic memory game that was made with javascript
+Basic memory game that was made with JavaScript